 This easy recipe for Sheet Pan Lemon Garlic Prawns with asparagus and roast potatoes cooks in 30 minutes.
-Spicy garlic butter shrimp, tender asparagus spears and crisp roasted potatoes make a quick, healthy meal!
+Spicy garlic butter shrimp, tender asparagus spears, and crisp roasted potatoes make a quick, nutritious meal!

 Here's what you'll need to make this Lemon Garlic Shrimp Sheet Pan dinner.

-garlic: fresh, minced garlic has the most flavour
+garlic: Fresh, minced garlic has the most flavor.

 crushed red pepper flakes

-paprika: adds lots of flavour and colour to the prawns
+paprika: Adds lots of flavor and warm color to the prawns.

 olive oil: extra virgin.
-Tossing the potatoes and asparagus with a little oil adds flavour and prevents them from drying out and sticking to the pan while they're roasting.
+Tossing the potatoes and asparagus with a little oil adds flavor and prevents them from drying out and sticking to the pan while they're roasting.

 parsley: for garnish.
-Parsley also helps to balance garlic flavours.
+Parsley also helps to balance garlic flavors.

 Many of my sheet pan recipes, like Sheet Pan Chicken and Roasted Harvest Vegetables, Thai Chili Sheet Pan Salmon and Maple Walnut Crusted Sheet Pan Halibut use ingredients that cook at the same rate.
-Shrimp cook in no time at all, so I staggered adding the ingredients to the pan.
+Shrimp cook in no time at all, so I suggest staggering the times you add ingredients to the sheet pan as follows.

-Chop potatoes, place in a bowl and cover with cold water.
+Chop the potatoes, place them in a bowl, and cover them with cold water.
 Let them sit for 20 - 30 minutes to help remove some of the starch.
 This technique helps to produce crispy roasted potatoes.
-Drain and pat dry before tossing with 1 1/2 tsp of olive oil.
+Drain and pat dry before tossing with 1 ½ teaspoon of olive oil.

-The sheet pan dinner pictured here served two of us.
+The sheet pan dinner pictured here serves two.
 For a family meal, make two pans and double the recipe.